carlearn/carlearn.github.io/_posts/2021-06-20-movie_industry_analysis.markdown

 ---

 Most big companies are creating original video contents recently.
-Microsoft wants to open a new movie studio and join the game of making movies.
+Microsoft wants to launch a new movie studio and join the game of making movies.
 Our team is charged with data analysis on the movie industry.
 The review period is 2010 - 2019, a decade pre-pandemic.

 ## Objective